ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Implementations of this interface must provide some way for the application to indicate that it is temporarily not ready to receive new Content.
-Since the mechanisms of event handling are implementation-platform specific, this document does not specify the exact nature of this
+Since the mechanisms of event handling are implementation-platform specific, this document does not specify the exact nature of this interface.

 ## Receiver-side Deframing over Stream Protocols {#receive-framing}

 The Receive event is intended to be fired once per application-layer Content sent by the remote endpoint; i.e., it is a desired property of this interface that a Send at one end of a Connection maps to exactly one Receive on the other end.
-This is possible with Protocol Stacks that provide a mechanism message boundary preservation, but is not the case over Protocol Stacks that provide a simple octet stream transport.
+This is possible with Protocol Stacks that provide message boundary preservation, but is not the case over Protocol Stacks that provide a simple octet stream transport.

 For preserving message boundaries over stream transports, this interface provides receiver-side deframing.
-This facility is based on the observation that, since many of our current application protocols evolved over TCP, which does not provide message boundary preservation, and since many these protocols require message boundaries to function, each application layer protocol has defined its own framing.
+This facility is based on the observation that, since many of our current application protocols evolved over TCP, which does not provide message boundary preservation, and since many of these protocols require message boundaries to function, each application layer protocol has defined its own framing.
 A Deframer allows an application to push this deframing down into the interface, in order to transform an octet stream into